-In support of this Program, the following proposed measures are envisioned to strengthen the institutional capacity of the MARINA to perform its mandates functions and in the management of the Maritime Industry Development Plan (MIDP)
+In support of this Program, the following proposed measures are envisioned to strengthen the institutional capacity of the MARINA to perform its mandates functions and in the management of the Maritime Industry Development Plan (MIDP):

-No Title Brief Description 1 Draft Bill Amending Presidential Decree No. 474, series of 1974 otherwise known as the Maritime Industry Decree of 1974.
-This proposed measure seeks to consolidate and update functions provided by various legislative enactments and to modernize the organizational structure of the Maritime Industry Authority (MARINA).
-2 Issuance of Executive Order Adopting the Maritime Industry Development Plan (MIDP) Issuance of an Executive Order will provide legal basis for the adoption and for participation of relevant government agencies in the formulation, implementation and assessment of the Maritime Industry Development Plan (MIDP).
-3 Joint Resolution of the House of Representatives and the Senate authorizing the retention of 50% of MARINA's collection from fees, charges and fines to finance the various projects of the MIDP 2028.
-A Joint Resolution of the House of Representatives and the Senate has its goal of retaining 50% of the collection of the MARINA from fees, charges and administrative fines and penalties, the amount collected will be used to fund projects identified in the MIDP 2028.
+Title Brief Description 1.
+Draft Bill Amending Presidential Decree No. 474, series of 1974 otherwise known as the Maritime Industry Decree of 1974 This proposed measure seeks to consolidate and update functions provided by various legislative enactments and to modernize the organizational structure of the MARINA.
+2. Issuance of Executive Order Adopting the Maritime Industry Development Plan (MIDP) Issuance of an Executive Order will provide legal basis for the adoption and for participation of relevant government agencies in the formulation, implementation and assessment of the MIDP.
+3. Joint Resolution of the House of Representatives and the Senate authorizing the retention of 50% of MARINA's collection from fees, charges and fines to finance the various projects of the MIDP 2028 A Joint Resolution of the House of Representatives and the Senate has its goal of retaining 50% of the collection of the MARINA from fees, charges and administrative fines and penalties, the amount collected will be used to fund projects identified in the MIDP 2028.
 This will likewise operationalize Section 20 of PD 474, series of 1974 which specifically provided the authority of the MARINA to retain a portion of its income.
 This has never been explored since 1974.
-4 Approval of the proposed MARINA Organizational Structure and Staffing Plan (OSSP) Currently under review by the Department of Budget and Management (DBM), the proposed MARINA OSSP will expand the Agency's organizational structure and increase the number of its employees to perform mandates and functions assigned to the MARINA over the years by reason of legislative enactment/executive issuance or part of the country's compliance with relevant international conventions under the auspices of the International Maritime Organization (IMO).
-5 Legislative Enactment for the creation of Regional Offices of the MARINA in the (1) National Capital Region (NCR); (2) Cagayan Valley Region; (3) Central Luzon Region; (4) MIMAROPA Region.
-The establishment of four (4) additional Regional Offices of the MARINA ensures presence of the Agency in the aforementioned Region and brings government services closer to the public.
+4. Approval of the proposed MARINA Organizational Structure and Staffing Plan (OSSP) Currently under review by the Department of Budget and Management (DBM), the proposed MARINA OSSP will expand the Agency's organizational structure and increase the number of its employees to perform mandates and functions assigned to the MARINA over the years by reason of legislative enactment/executive issuance or part of the country's compliance with relevant international conventions under the auspices of the IMO.
+5. Legislative Enactment for the creation of Regional Offices of the MARINA in the (1) National Capital Region (NCR); (2) Cagayan Valley Region; (3) Central Luzon Region; (4) MIMAROPA Region The establishment of four (4) additional Regional Offices of the MARINA ensures the presence of the Agency in the aforementioned Regions in order to bring government services closer to the public.